voltrue2/mesh-link/README.md

 # What Can I Use this Module For?

-You may use the module for the communication of your micro-server nodes.
-(Faster than HTTP).
+- You may use the module to connect micro-service servers.
+(Faster and lighter than HTTP).

-The module is also ideal for clustered real-time game servers.
+- The module is also ideal for clustered real-time game servers.

 Of course these aren't the only ways to use this module.